andrei-sergeich/push_swap/README.md

 # push_swap
 ### push_swap 42 cursus

-- Status : project is ready
+- Status : finished
-- Result : 0%
+- Result : 125%

 This is a project to sort data on a stack using a limited set of instructions, using the lowest possible number of steps.